 S.No.
 Key audit matter How the matter was addressed in our audit 1.
 Borrowings The Company has significant amounts of borrowings from Banks and other financial institutions amounting to Rs.
-4431 million, being 72% of total liabilities, as at reporting date.
-Given the significant level of borrowings, finance costs, significant gearing, the disclosure given by the management in financial statements and compliance with various loan covenants, this is considered to be a key audit matter.
-(Refer Notes 3.10, 18 and 22 to the financial statements).
+3,494 million, being 64% of total liabilities, as at reporting date.
+Given the significant level of borrowings, finance costs, significant gearing impact and the compliance requirement with various loan covenants, this is considered to be a key audit matter.
+(Refer Notes 3.10, 19 and 24 to the financial statements).
 Our audit procedures included: Review of loan agreements and facility letters to ascertain the terms and conditions of repayment, rates of markup used and disclosed by management for finance costs and to ensure that the borrowings have been approved at appropriate level.
 Verification of disbursement of loans and utilization on sample basis.
-Review of charge registration documents.
 Verification of repayments made by the Company during the year on sample basis to confirm that repayments are being made on time and no default has been made.